 Binds a default to a column or to an alias data type.

 This feature will be removed in a future version of Microsoft SQL Server.
-Do not use this feature in new development work, and modify applications that currently use this feature as soon as possible.
+Avoid using this feature in new development work, and plan to modify applications that currently use this feature.
 We recommend that you create default definitions by using the DEFAULT keyword of the ALTER TABLE or CREATE TABLE statements instead.
 For more information, see Creating and Modifying DEFAULT Definitions.

 Is the name of the default that is created by CREATE DEFAULT. default is nvarchar(776), with no default.